 Tokyo has so much to offer any visitor and just wandering the streets of this megalopolis is a fascinating experience with new sights, sounds and tastes to be had around every corner.

-We have included the 2 Day Hakone Freepass.
+We have included the 2 Day Hakone Freepass in your package.
 The pass is valid for two days from today and entitles you to unlimited use of 6 different forms of transport in the Hakone region.
 These include the mountain buses and railway, one of the longest cable cars in Japan and a funicular railway as well as a pirate ship which cruises across Lake Ashi!
 These all criss-cross the region making it easy to explore and enjoy the surroundings as well as some of the many top quality art museums.
 The pass also gives you small discounts at many attractions in the area so be sure to show your pass when purchasing tickets.
 And of course, if you are lucky with the weather, you will be rewarded with stunning views of Mount Fuji.

 Hakone is a beautiful national park area around 50 miles west of Tokyo and just to the south of Mount Fuji, Japan's most sacred peak.
 The area consists of a handful of small villages and hamlets all connected by a variety of local transport that winds itself through the region's hills and valleys.
 Hakone has plenty to see and do, from tasting eggs boiled in volcanic waters to taking a boat trip across beautiful Lake Ashi.
 The outdoor sculpture park and Picasso gallery is a great place to wander around for an afternoon.
 Or maybe you will just sit back and relax while soaking in one of the many therapeutic hot spring baths that Hakone is so famous for.